gravi63/lambda_performance_tuning/README.md

   "strategy": "cost"
 }
 ```
-Once the execution finishes running, go to the "Execution input and output" tab, then select and copy the visualization link.
+Once the execution finishes running, go to the "Execution input and output" tab, then select and copy the visualization link. <br>